 ESM and CJS Interoperability

-Define explicit module boundaries using the exports field.
-Map conditional exports for import, require, and default to prevent ambiguous resolution.
-Configure type and conditional routing as detailed in Understanding package.json Fields to enforce strict parsing rules.
-Disable implicit fallbacks to mitigate prototype pollution and path traversal risks.
+Define explicit module boundaries with the exports field.
+Map conditional exports for import, require, and default so neither Node.js nor a bundler has to guess.
+The type field and conditional routing follow the parsing rules in Understanding package.json Fields.

-Use explicit conditional routing to direct bundlers and Node.js to the correct artifact.
+Route bundlers and Node.js to the correct artifact explicitly.
 Never rely on implicit file resolution.

 {